saianand32/NFT-WarrantySystem-BITOffensive-/README.md

    - *Moment JS*- for time handling of products.

-   - *Twilio API and MailGun* - TO send SMS and mail to the users on successfull mint of the warranty.
+   - *Twilio API and MailGun* - To send SMS and mail to the users on successfull minting of the warranty.

 3. Data Management (Databases):